SANDAG/Cohort-Component-Model/README.md

     pums_ca_mil: "sql/pums_ca_mil.sql"  # State of California total military population
     pums_migrants: "sql/pums_migrants.sql"  # San Diego County in/out migration
     pums_persons: "sql/pums_persons.sql"  # San Diego county population
+  load_to_database: True/False # True if it has to be loaded in the database
 ```

 ### Configuration of Private Data in secrets.yml